-The transportation element of The Atlanta Region’s Plan, known as the Regional Transportation Plan (RTP), is one of the key final outcomes of ARC’s planning responsibilities.
-But the RTP isn’t created in a vacuum.
+The Metropolitan Transportation Plan (MTP), is one of the key final outcomes of ARC’s planning responsibilities.
+But the MTP isn’t created in a vacuum.
 It must reflect the needs and priorities of a vast number of stakeholders, from the federal and state levels all the way down to counties, cities and neighborhoods.

 - Assist local governments with local transportation plans